Marlin Taylor: 1978–present: Final years with Bonneville and reemergence with XM

 By 1978, BBC provided syndicated music to 127 client stations in the United States, 80 of which carried Taylor's beautiful music format.
 That format was also syndicated to stations in Canada and Australia.
 In order to keep up with changing tastes, Taylor began incorporating more solo vocals and contemporary artists into his beautiful music reels, including Neil Diamond and The Carpenters.
 Taylor continued bringing in client stations for BBC into the 1980s, including WDVR (then known as WEAZ-FM) in Philadelphia where he originally started programming beautiful music.
 The number of BBC subscriber stations reached a peak of around 180 in the early 1980s.
 Taylor remained at Bonneville until retiring in 1987.

 After retirement, Taylor served as the music director for a syndicated beautiful music program called Special of the Week.
 He also began distributing beautiful music recordings via his Surrey House Music label.
 In 2000, Taylor returned to radio programming with XM Satellite Radio.
 He initially served as the program director for the company's 1940s big band station (now known as '40s Junction).
 He also developed programming for the beautiful music-themed station, Escape, and the southern gospel-focused channel, enLighten.
 All three of these channels survived the merger between Sirius and XM in 2008.
 Taylor retired from SiriusXM in August 2015.
 In 2018, he released his autobiography, Radio...My Love, My Passion, which details his life and career, including the development of the beautiful music format.
 He was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame in 2015 and the Southern Gospel Music Hall of Fame in 2021.

 Personal life

-Taylor married Alicia Blood in 1975 and remained with her until her passing in 2019.
+Taylor married Alicia Blood in 1975 and remained with her until her death in 2019.
 He has three children from a previous marriage, Scott, Linda, and Patricia.
 He currently resides in Doylestown, Pennsylvania.